 I carefully marked where I’d be cutting the bars so I knew where to place the rope.
 I tied a knot at the end of the soap, and placed it between the lines.

 It’s a rustic looking soap, so I decided it needed a rustic kind of scent.
 Lavender with rosemary.
 I added oatmeal and rosemary to the body of the soap to help it get thick and hold the soap in place.
-It’s made with olive oil, coconut oil, palm oil, shea butter, mango butter and cocoa butter.
+Triple butters in this soap.
+Olive oil, coconut oil, palm oil, shea butter, mango butter and cocoa butter.

 The result is an old fashioned, homespun looking soap bar with plenty of aroma and botanicals.
 It’s a large soap, 6 ounces, so I think Brian will like it.
 It smells country-like, simple and clean.
 This soap is a keeper.